JCLin2018/learngit/readme.txt

 git is good  xxxxxx
 sffsdf
-git is a distributesfd version control system. git is free software. abcdef
+git is a distributesfd version control system. gabcdefgit is free software. abcdedsfjsf f